kriersd/EyesInTheSkyWithPi/README.md

 ## Install Docker on the Pi
 We need to install Docker on the Pi, so that we can pull some images down from docker hub and deploy them as running continaers on the pi.

+YEP..
+It installs with one command.

 ```
 curl -sSL https://get.docker.com | sh
 ```

+**Learn Some Docker Stuff** https://training.play-with-docker.com/s

 Once this completes, we can test it by runnig the docker help command